FangZY-Lab/WntQuant/README.md

 ## Contact

-For questions, bug reports, or feature requests, please contact the corresponding author(dingkang.22@intl.zju.edu.cn) or open an issue on GitHub.
+For questions, bug reports, or feature requests, please contact the package maintainer (dingkang.22@intl.zju.edu.cn) or open an issue on GitHub.